-Tom Murphy, Non-Executive

-Tom Murphy is a chartered accountant with over 30 years of financial and commercial experience while based in the UK, the US and Ireland.
+Tom Murphy, Non-Executive was appointed to the board in 2022.
+He is a chartered accountant with over 30 years of financial and commercial experience while based in the UK, the US and Ireland.
 He served as CFO of Fyffes Plc. for 14 years.
-Now retired, he is a non-executive director of several companies.
+Now retired, he is a non-executive director of a number of companies.
 He is chairperson of the Balmoral audit committee.